Dear Ms. Vicki,

-He gives me flowers, too.
+He gives me flowers too.
 I keep saying I don't like lilies because they stink.
-Every time he brings me a bouquet of flowers, there are have lilies.
+Every time he brings me a bouquet of flowers, there are lilies.
 What can I do to get him to give me gifts I would like to have?

 Girl, are you serious?
 Please stop complaining.
 For real, you are married to a nice guy who tries hard to show love and appreciation toward you, but all you do is complain.